UMCarpentries/intro-curriculum-r/paper/paper.md

 The key learning objectives for our curriculum are:

-1. Create clear and informative data visualizations in R, starting with unclean data.
+1. Create clear and informative data visualizations in R, starting with messy data.
 1. Perform version control using the unix shell and git.
 1. Create reproducible reports using R markdown.
 1. Share code with others on GitHub.

-We believe these skills provide a foundation off of which learners can teach themselves additional coding skills that they will need in the future.
+We believe these skills provide a solid foundation from which learners can teach themselves any additional coding skills that they will need in the future.

 ## Course Content

 Our curriculum consists of modules that cover setup, data analysis and visualization, version control, and writing reports.
-We also provide a goal for the workshop: to create a report for the United Nations on the relationship between gross domestic product (GDP), life expectancy, and CO2 emissions.
+We also provide a goal for the workshop: to create a fictitious report for the United Nations on the relationship between gross domestic product (GDP), life expectancy, and CO2 emissions.
 The modules are: